 Positive results in the long run

 Overall we have seen a lot of good lift from sites after doing backlink disavows.
-We typically monitor backlink progress again in Ahrefs, and often times after a disavow file is submitted we will see referring domains and pages go down, while keywords and organic traffic trend up.
+We typically monitor backlink profile progress again in Ahrefs (backlink audit), and often times after a disavow file is submitted to the Google Search Console we will see referring domains and pages go down, while keywords and organic traffic trend up.

-Depending on site size, it might take Google a while to crawl the site again according to the disavow, so results might take a week or two before you start to notice the keyword or ranking traction.
+Depending on site size, it might take Google a while to crawl the site again according to the Google, so link removal results might take a week or two before you start to notice the keyword or ranking traction.
 But it should continue as Google processes thru the disavow file.

 Charlie Worrall, Digital Marketing Executive at Imaginaire Digital believes you should use it, but be careful at the same time: We specialise in SEO and so we use the disavow tool to allow for a clean backlink profile that Google would approve of.
 With that in mind, it can often be a dangerous tool and as such, it requires a level of knowledge for proper use.

-Most of the time, we find that building new links to a website and disavowing the old, spammy links at the same time is the best way to go.
-This is usually done in blocks, so if there are 100 spammy links, we might do 10-25 links at a time.
+Most of the time, we find that link building to a website and disavowing the old, spammy links at the same time is the best way to go.
+This is usually done in blocks, so if there are 100 low quality links, we might do 10-25 links at a time.
 All while getting new, good quality links pointing to the site.
 By implementing this technique, you’re able to balance the number of links pointing to a website which is ideal because sometimes Google ignores the level of spam and just goes off of the number of links.

 The effects of a disavow file are often dependant on how competitive the industry is, which keywords you’re tracking and how much the keywords are searched for.
 If there is a big search volume behind them than its likely to be quick to react.
 If not, it might take a little longer for anything to happen.